allaboutapps/aaa-backend-stack/README.md

 # Is your git still clean?
 Else go back to step 0.
 #

+# 1.1 Check scaffolded project compiles and lints correctly
+# This is necessary due to different (stricter) compiler and linter
+# settings in scaffolded projects
+local$ yarn create-aaa-backend scaffold -xly --debug

+# Move the scaffolded project outside of aaa-backend-stack
+# Otherwise vagrant gets confused
+local$ mv aaa-backend .. && cd ../aaa-backend && code .

+# Now check that scaffolded project in aaa-backend still compiles
+local$ vagrant up && vagrant ssh vagrant$ yarn && yarn build

+# Fix compiler and linter erros until all is well.
+# Then change back to aaa-backend-stack and copy the fixes to the template.

 # 2. clean all node_modules in root and at the packages level
 local$ yarn clean-modules